juan518munoz/PicoSwitch-WirelessGamepadAdapter/README.md

 # PicoSwitch-WirelessGamepadAdapter
 Use any bluetooth gamepad on your Nintendo Switch with a Raspberry Pi Pico W.

-## ⚠️ latest commit lacks multiple gamepad support, release is still working ⚠️
+## ⚠️ latest commit lacks multiple gamepad support and is unstable, use latest release instead of compiling yourself ⚠️

 This project is possible thanks to [Bluepad32](https://github.com/ricardoquesada/bluepad32) and [TinyUSB](https://github.com/hathach/tinyusb).